rivaldorodrigues/code-kata/README.md

 ### Pomodoro #2

 8. Test with one friend and one foe name list ✅
-9. REFACTOR
+9. REFACTOR ✅
-10. Test mixing friend and foe name
+10. Test mixing friend and foe name ✅
-11. REFACTOR
+11. REFACTOR ✅
+12. COMMIT ✅

 ## Utility